 - Entyvio Pen: Patients begin with two IV infusions at weeks 0 and 2, then switch to the pen at week 6, continuing with biweekly self-injections—about 26 doses annually.

-Although the Entyvio manufacturer, Takeda Pharmaceuticals, has ensured the drug’s safety and efficacy through extensive trials, the onset of action may vary due to individual patient factors:
+Although the Entyvio manufacturer, Takeda Pharmaceuticals, has ensured the drug’s safety and efficacy through extensive trials, the onset of action may vary due to individual patient factors that may delay or accelerate symptom improvement:

 - Disease Severity: Those with more advanced inflammation may take longer to respond.